skonfig/extra/type/__gnupg_key/man.rst

 -----------
 This type can be used to manage PGP keys inside `GnuPG <https://www.gnupg.org>`_ keyrings.
-Keys can be retrieved from files (either local or via HTTP) or automatically found and imported using :strong:`gpg`\ (1)'s ``--locate-keys`` feature.
+Keys can be retrieved from files (either local or via HTTP) or imported from a keyserver.

-Because the PGP file format is complex, this type requires that you give it the key ID even if you import from a file/URL.
+Because the PGP file format is complex, this type requires that you give it the full key ID (i.e. fingerprint) of the primary key even if you import from a file/URL.

 Once a key is present in the keyring, this type will not process it further, i.e. it won't update the keyring if e.g. new signatures or sub keys were added.